-Food items such as broccoli, cabbage, brussel sprouts, onions and garlic can really stink up whatever they’re stored in.
-Foods that ferment will emit hydrogen sulfide, also known as sulfur, which gives them that horrific yucky odor.
+Food items such as broccoli, cabbage, brussel sprouts, onions and garlic can really stink up a cooler.
+Foods that ferment emit hydrogen sulfide, also known as sulfur, gives them that horrific gagging odor.

-Though you may not pack those food items in your cooler individually, they still can emit foul odors in prepared dishes such as broccoli salad, coleslaw, shrimp cocktails, meat and cheese trays, and marinaded meats and fish, etc.
+Though you may not pack them as ingredients, they still can emit foul odors in prepared dishes such as broccoli salad, coleslaw, shrimp cocktails, meat and cheese trays, and marinaded meats and fish, etc.

-So, while you’re trying to tackle those smelly odors left behind from your last camping trip, you may end up contending with mold and mildew as well.
-Since cooler inserts are typically plastic, they’re prone to absorbing anything packed or stored in them.
+Since cooler are typically plastic, they’re prone to absorbing anything packed or stored in them.
+And, while you’re trying to tackle those smelly odors left behind from your last camping trip, you may also end up mold and mildew as well.
+They become big Petri dishes.

-So, let’s jump right in here to see how and what you clean and deodorize your cooler with so it’s ready for your next exciting camping trip!
+So, let’s see how you clean your cooler so it’s ready for your next camping trip!

 How to stop odors before they start

 First, your picnic cooler needs to be cleaned thoroughly before and after each use.
-In other words, just like washing your dishes, you should clean your cooler because it contains food or food products.
+Just like washing your dishes, you should clean your cooler because it contains food or food products.

-Even though you may be using it just as a beverage cooler this time, some odors and food contamination can linger.
-Can you imagine someone grabbing ice out of it to make a cocktail?
-YUCK!
+Even though you may be using it just as a beverage cooler this time, some odors caused by food contamination will linger if you don’t clean it.
+And who wants to grab ice out of it to make a cocktail?

 I highly recommend lining your cooler with a unscented plastic bag prior to dumping your ice in or putting in your beverages or food.
 Even if your food is in airtight containers, they can still leak a little odor if they come open.

-I also will put my food containers in a plastic zipper bag before placing in our cooler.
-This way, if any food leakage happens, it’s contained inside the plastic bag instead of lying in the bottom of your cooler.
-There’s nothing more nauseating than old chicken blood juice that lingers.
+I also will put my food containers and raw meats in a plastic zipper bag before placing them in our cooler.
+This way, if any food leakage happens, it’s inside the plastic bag instead of leaking in the bottom of our cooler.

 How to Clean and Deodorize Your Cooler or Ice Chest